ThreeMammals/Ocelot/docs/features/administration.rst

 """"

-.. [#f1] :ref:`di-the-addocelot-method` adds default ASP.NET services to the DI container.
+.. [#f1] The :ref:`di-services-addocelot-method` adds default ASP.NET services to the DI container.
 You can call another extended :ref:`di-addocelotusingbuilder-method` while configuring services to develop your own :ref:`di-custom-builder`.
 See more instructions in the ":ref:`di-addocelotusingbuilder-method`" section of the :doc:`../features/dependencyinjection` feature.